08.30 – 09.00 Registration and Coffee

-Cyber Security – How prepared is the UK’s critical national infrastructure?
+Topic: Cyber Security – How prepared is the UK’s critical national infrastructure?

 Chair: Rachel Maclean MP

 Across the world, abusive behaviour, cyber fraud, online radicalisation, illegal activity and fake news have all been growing policy issues for politicians that has put the Internet industry under pressure to respond.
 The recent release of the Internet Safety Strategy green paper in the UK, forming part of the Digital Charter, is one of the many measures the Government has introduced in an attempt to readdress areas of online policy.
-The panel will discuss the current Government approach on whether it is heading in the right direction, the areas of contention and whether the industry is taking a significant amount of responsibility in this area.
+The panel will discuss the current Government approach and whether it is heading in the right direction, the areas of contention and whether the industry is taking a significant amount of responsibility in this area.

 Chair: Lord McNally

 Broadband infrastructure has been identified as a key driver to encourage economic growth, help resolve the country’s productivity challenge and ensure the UK remains an attractive place to do business in a post-Brexit environment.
 The roll out of full fibre is perceived as the main Government priority.
-Almost a year after major announcements in the last Autumn Statement, this panel will discuss the progress in proposals, areas of contention and potential policy proposals to achieve the full coverage that both industry and politicians desire.
+Almost a year after major announcements in the last Autumn Statement, this panel will discuss the progress with the proposals, areas of contention and potential policy proposals needed to achieve the full coverage that both industry and politicians desire.

 Chair: Rt Hon Ed Vaizey MP

 Panellists: Dana Tobak (Hyperoptic), Andrew Glover (ISPA), William Newton (WiredScore), Richard Allwood (Openreach)